Inmate

 Learn More →Reentry is harder than you think.
 RRC (halfway house) navigation, home confinement compliance, supervised release success, employment, and rebuilding your life.

-Dr. Patrick Fisher, PhD, LPC, NCC, founded Dr. Prison to bridge the gap between clinical knowledge and lived experience.
-With over 20 years as a Licensed Professional Counselor and a Ph.D. in Psychology, Dr. Fisher brings professional rigor to every aspect of our consulting practice.
-This combination of clinical expertise and Ken's firsthand experience gives our team a unique ability to help you navigate the system.
+Learn More →Dr. Patrick Fisher, PhD, LPC, NCC, founded Dr. Prison to bring clinical knowledge to families navigating the federal system.
+With over 20 years as a Licensed Professional Counselor and a Ph.D. in Psychology, Dr. Fisher brings professional rigor to every aspect of our consulting practice—a clinical foundation that gives our team a strong ability to help you understand and navigate the system.

 We won't promise outcomes we can't deliver.
 The federal system is unpredictable.
 What we offer is honest guidance, practical strategies, and support from a team that understands what you're going through.
 All our pricing is published.
 No hidden fees, no surprises.